 MSI provides MNCs with a complete understanding of their mobile spend – ensuring their mobile budget is always working for them and not against them.

 Jan van der Merwe has gained extensive experience in both the IT and telecommunications industries, where he has held positions managing consulting, systems integration and outsourcing businesses, with a focus on large multinational customers.
-At the moment, he is managing Orange Mobile Enterprise, the Orange Business Services business unit that offers mobile connectivity and IoT to multinational companies.
+At the moment, he is managing Orange Mobile Enterprise, the Orange Business business unit that offers mobile connectivity and IoT to multinational companies.